040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ## Mixing ECS and Fargate
-Great we have now our container running on Fargate but what if we would like to move the container to a dedicated EC2 instances in ECS.
-Or what if we need features that not available in Fargate and we have to move our container to ECS?
-How difficult would that be?
-Why not do the experiment and see what how it works.
+Great we have now our container running in ECS with Fargate but what if we would like to move the container to a dedicated EC2 instances in ECS.
+Or what if we need features that not available in Fargate such as a volume mount?
+How difficult would that be te move our containers to an ECS cluster with dedicated EC2 instances?
+Time to do an experiment to see how difficult is is.

 First we refactor the above code to some [generic ecs service modules](https://github.com/npalm/terraform-aws-ecs-service) to be able to define our services with just a few lines of code.
 This module replaces all code of defining the load balancer, service and task.
+It still requires a VPC, ECS cluster, CloudWatch logging group, avsvpc security group and execution role.
+In the code you see a similar deployment of the blog but now with a generic ecs service module.

 ```
 locals {